 Trusted breeders who offer registration papers will charge more since you’ll have proof of their impressive pedigree.
 A litter of kittens might go up in price if their parents won awards in shows, meaning they have an appearance that’s closer to the breed standard.
 A purebred cat that isn’t “show quality” will often be cheaper.

 Never buy an allegedly purebred cat from a backyard breeder!
 These cats have no pedigree or papers.
 The so-called breeders are also not as careful with the breeding pool, meaning the kittens may be inbred or carry genetic diseases.
 Don’t be fooled by the lower prices.
 You’re better off adopting a kitten or cat at a shelter.
+Rare cats can also cost a pretty penny, such as the Arabian Mau.

 Most Expensive Cat Breeds